yanlynnnnn/tp/docs/UserGuide.md

 ### 4.4 Expense Tracker

-Homerce understands that Expense Tracking is extremely important in managing business expenditure.
+Homerce understands that expense tracking is essential in managing your business expenditure.
-Thus, this feature allows you to track your operational expenses with ease.
+Thus, this feature allows you to track your operational expenses with ease. <br>
+Our expense tracker supports both fixed expenses that recur monthly, and one-time expenses that are incurred only once.
+To reduce the hassle of recording the same fixed expense monthly, a fixed expense only has to be added once, and Homerce will automatically record the same expense for you every month.
-You can record the following information about your expenses: `DESCRIPTION`, `ISFIXED`, `VALUE`, `DATE` and `TAG`.
+<br>You can record the following information about your expenses: `DESCRIPTION`, `ISFIXED`, `VALUE`, `DATE` and `TAG`.

 #### 4.4.1.
 Expense Tracker Command Parameters